-Pyeongchang 2018: What to watch on Day 5 of the Winter Olympics
+Pyeongchang 2018: Canadian curlers capture gold, Gough makes history and Boutin earns surprise bronze in short track

 Latest news

+- Calgary’s Alex Gough earns bronze medal in women’s singles luge, making history in the process.

-- Canadian gold-medal favourite Marianne St-Gelais was assessed a penalty during her quarterfinal race and has been eliminated from the 500m.
-On the men’s side, Denny Morrison will vie for the podium in the 1500m finals at 6 a.m.
+- Canadian gold-medal favourite Marianne St-Gelais was assessed a penalty during her quarterfinal short track race and was eliminated from the 500m.

-- Calgary’s Alex Gough will aim for a medal in women’s singles luge starting at 5:30 a.m.

-- Canada is set to face Switzerland for gold in the mixed doubles curling final at 6 a.m.
-Canada beat Norway in the semis, while the Swiss eked out a win against the Russians.

 - A Japanese speed skater was ejected from the Games after failing a doping test.